Recovery Rank for 180

 (100 = Strictest Measures, 0 = No Measures)

-1. Passengers are not allowed to enter. - This does not apply to: - nationals of Indonesia; - passengers with a Temporary Stay Permit (ITAS) or Permanent Stay Permit (ITAP); -passengers with a diplomatic or service visa: - passengers with a diplomatic or service stay permit; - passengers with a visit visa or a limited stay visa issued on or after 14January 2021.
+1. Passengers are not allowed to enter. - This does not apply to: - nationals of Indonesia; - passengers with a Temporary Stay Permit (ITAS) or Permanent Stay Permit (ITAP); -passengers with a temporary residence visa; - passengers with a diplomatic or service visa: - passengers with a diplomatic or service stay permit; - passengers with an e-visit visawith a visa number ending with LN; - passengers with an APEC Business Travel Card; - passengers traveling under the Travel Corridor Arrangement (TCA).
 2. Passengers are not allowed to transit.
-3. Until 25 January 2021, passengers and airline crew must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been takenat most 72 hours before departure from the first embarkation point.
+3. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
+The test must have been taken at most 72 hours before departure fromthe first embarkation point.
 The certificate must be in English.
-4. Passengers are subject to Coronavirus (COVID-19) PCR test upon arrival and quarantine for 5 days.
-5. A completed "electronic health awareness card (e-HAC)" must be presented upon arrival.
-The card can be obtained before departure at https://inahac.kemkes.go.id/ 6.
+4. Airline crew must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
+The test must have been taken at most 7 days before departure fromthe first embarkation point.
+The certificate must be in English.
+5. Passengers are subject to Coronavirus (COVID-19) PCR test upon arrival and quarantine for 5 days.
+6. A completed "electronic health awareness card (e-HAC)" must be presented upon arrival.
+The card can be obtained before departure at https://inahac.kemkes.go.id/ 7.
 Airline crew with a crew ID card are visa exempt if they are listed in the General Declaration and wearing uniform.
-7. Deadhead crew will be given an entry stamp.
+8. Deadhead crew will be given an entry stamp.
 They must: - have a valid crew ID card or crew member certificate; - provide written notification to Immigration Officer provingthey will be on duty on the return flight.
 The notification must be received by Immigration Officer minimum 24 hours from arrival.
-8. Suspension of all visa exemptions and visa on arrival facilities.
+9. Suspension of all visa exemptions and visa on arrival facilities.

 Travel Advisory information provided and published with permission by IATA.